fshowalter/movielog-archive/reviews/friday-the-13th-part-vii-the-new-blood-1988.md

 :date: 2015-01-05
 :imdb_id: tt0095179
 :grade: F
-:pull_quote: "In _Friday the 13th Part VII: The New Blood_ it’s the audience, not Jason’s quarry that suffers."
+:pull_quote: "In _Friday the 13th Part VII: The New Blood_, it’s the audience, not Jason’s quarry that suffers."
 ---
 There's a lesson here.
 I came to _Friday the 13th Part VII: The New Blood_ with an open mind.
 Sure, I'd heard rumblings that it was bad, but I didn't read any reviews in advance.
 I didn't want to let the masses make up my mind.
 I've seen enough supposedly awful films to know the masses can be wrong.